robotframework/robotframework/doc/python/PythonTutorial.rst

 Writing Test Libraries
 ----------------------

 Robot Framework's test library API is really simple.
+It is explained fully in the `User Guide`_ but the basic features are covered here with an example.

 The test library can be either a module or a class.
 In case of a module, a keyword will be created for each top-level function in the module.
 In case of a class, a keyword will be created for each public method of the class.

-Keyword may return values using the `return` statement.
-A failure is generated by raising an exception. `print` statement can be used to log a message from a keyword.
+Keyword may return values using the :code:`return` statement, a failure is generated by raising an exception, and :code:`print` statement can be used to log a message from a keyword.
 The example library below illustrates these features:

 .. sourcecode:: python